Skip to Content

 Hocuspocus (Collaboration Server)

 The Hocuspocus server, located at apps/collab, provides real-time collaborative editing capabilities.
-It is a Node.js + TypeScript application (run via tsx) built on Hocuspocus ^3.0.0, which uses the Yjs CRDT library under the hood.
+It is a Node.js + TypeScript application (run via tsx in dev) built on Hocuspocus ^3.0.0, which uses the Yjs CRDT library under the hood.
 It connects to Redis via ioredis ^5.9.3.

 Default port: 4000 (configurable via COLLAB_PORT env var)